devlarrywong/firstStaticWebPage/README.md

 </p>

 # About
 This is a project from Scrimba free course "Learn React for free".
-I tried to

 # What I have learned in this project